 - Roll out 2 or 3 balls of dough at a time to ⅛ inch thickness.
 Thinner is better since they rise while baking.

-- I usually use a pizza peel with a tiny bit of flour on it to prevent sticking.
-Using tongs, I slide the dough off the pizza peel onto the pizza stone in the oven.
-I work in batches only rolling out two to three balls of dough at a time and placing them immediately in the oven.
+- Use a pizza peel with a tiny bit of flour on it to prevent sticking.
+Using tongs, slide the dough off the pizza peel onto the pizza stone in the oven.
+Work in batches only rolling out two to three balls of dough at a time and placing them immediately in the oven.
 You do not need to flip the dough or put olive oil on them, just bake them on one side only for 3 minutes.

 Leave a Reply